 Clump Grass Identification

-Grass variety commonly found in Georgia that are known for clumping:
+Grass varieties commonly found in Georgia that are known for clumping:

-Zoysia grass is a very drought resistant grass that only requires half and inch to one inch of water every week.
+Zoysia grass is a very drought-resistant grass that only requires half an inch to one inch of water every week.
 It is a warm season grass, best for the southern regions of the United States.
-Zoysia grass is commonly used on golf courses, athletic fields, and is becoming more and more common in homeowners lawns.
+Zoysia grass is commonly used on golf courses, and athletic fields, and is becoming more and more common in homeowners lawns.
 It is a good choice for a lawn because it can withstand heat, poor soil, and high traffic.
-They are also great for use around pools because they have a deep root system that do not need much water.
+They are also great for use around pools because they have a deep root system that does not need much water.

-Bermuda grass is another drought tolerant grass with deep roots.
+Bermuda grass is another drought-tolerant grass with deep roots.
 It only requires one inch of water per week.
 Bermuda grass is a great turf grass for people in places that experience a lot of warm weather.
-Bermuda grass is also more affordable than other grasses and it has no season, despite the fact that it does not do well in the cold.
-With it's extensive root system, Bermuda grass is perfect for neighborhoods and for commercial uses.
+Bermuda grass is also more affordable than other grasses, and it has no season, despite the fact that it does not do well in the cold.
+Its extensive root system makes Bermuda grass perfect for neighborhoods and commercial uses.

-Tall fescue plants are very versatile and will be able to grow in many different environments.
+Tall fescue plants are very versatile and will be able to grow in many different environments such as in a St. Augustine grass lawn.
 Tall fescue is a fine texture, green grass that grows between 5 to 9 inches tall.
 Tall fescue grasses are tolerant of heat and shade.
 Tall fescue requires 1 inch of water per week making it very drought tolerant.
 Tall fescue is used in turf and grazing fields.
-They are a great grass to use if you live in a hot climate and need a fast growing grass that will fill in rapidly.
+They are a great grass to use if you live in a hot climate and need fast-growing grass that will fill in rapidly.
 This tall grass also grows in the shade.

 Blue Grass is cool season grass that is known for it's beautiful color, density and texture.
+Bluegrass is one of the more popular cool-season grasses.
 This popular, but not too common grass is a favorite among landscapers, but is recommended for soft, fertile, well-drained soil.
 Bluegrass does best in full sun locations and can grow up to a foot and a half in height.
 It's warm season is about two periods long, late spring and mid-summer to mid-fall.
 It's cool season is about four periods long, late fall to late winter and early spring and mid-summer to mid-fall.

 Bahia grass is a type of perennial grass that can survive in hot, dry climates.
-Bahiagrass is best suited for warm temperatures and is known for being heat and drought tolerant..
+Bahiagrass is best suited for warm temperatures and is known for being heat and drought-tolerant..
 Bahia grass is a low-maintenance grass that grows in clumps and doesn't require lots of care.
 It's used on athletic fields and in landscaping.
-Bahia grass is resistant to brown spot and root fungus.
+Bahia grass is resistant to brown spots and root fungus.

-Centipede is an excellent warm-season grass.
+Centipede grass is an excellent warm-season grass.
 It is tolerant of bare soil and has a good shade tolerance.
-Centipede is more sensitive to cold than many other warm-season grasses, and must be planted in the spring.
+Centipede is more sensitive to cold than many other warm-season grasses and must be planted in the spring.
 Centipede grass will not tolerate wet soil conditions for extended periods of time.
-Centipede is best adapted to areas with a summer heat and winter frost in the lower states.
+Centipede is best adapted to areas with summer heat and winter frost in the lower states.

 How do you fix grass clumps?

 In order to fix a bumpy lawn, it's important to understand that the source of the bumpiness is the cause.
 There are a variety of reasons why a lawn has become bumpy, and even more ways to fix it.
 It's best to choose the one that will benefit you the most.
-For instance, if the soil underneath is only disturbed, it's best to fill the holes back in and top up with a good topsoil.
+For instance, if the soil underneath is only disturbed, it's best to fill the holes back in and top up with good topsoil.
 This will make it easier for grass to take root and grow.
-If there are larger spots, it's best to seed or sod them in.
+It's best to seed or sod them in if there are larger spots.

 A common question we receive from homeowners is how to fix grass clumps.
 From a visual perspective, it can be very frustrating when you see a section of your lawn that looks like a patch of weeds.
 The most important step is to not panic.
-It can be easy to think that the grass is dead and that you need to start over.
-But, if you are proactive and maintaining the proper maintenance schedule, you can restore your lawn to its beautiful self.
+It can be easy to think that the grass is dead when you see dead grass material and that you need to start over.
+But, if you are proactive and maintain the proper maintenance schedule, you can restore your it to a healthy lawn.